Segovia,Spain

 Segovia

-Segovia boasts a castle that seems to have leapt straight out of a fairy tale, with its turreted towers and distinctive shape that will surely captivate your imagination.
+Segovia boasts a castle that seems to have leapt straight out of a fairy tale.
+Its turreted towers and distinctive shape will surely captivate your imagination.

 From the top, you’ll be treated to breathtaking panoramic views of the city and its picturesque countryside.